 Red maple.
 An upright large tree with glossy dark green leaves turning red in autumn.
 In spring the bare branches have small red flowers.
 Height 20m.
 Spread 10m.
 Deciduous.
 Hardy.

-Pink Horse Chestnut.
-A deciduous tree with dark-green leaves.
-Bears attractive rose pink flowers, with yellow centres.
-Height 20m.
-Spread 15m.
-Flowers from June to August.
+Buckeye.
+Horse chestnut.
+A deciduous tree with mid-green leaves.
+Bears double white flowers with yellow marks.
+Height 25m.
+Spread 20m.
+Flowers from May to June.
 Fruits from July to September.
 Deciduous.
 Hardy.
 Harmful if eaten.

 • Albizia Evey's Pride